pydio/pydio-sync-java/README.md

 Java Runtime Environnement must be at least 1.6 ( = "Java 6"), see http://java.com/
 The Windows installer is based on a test version of Advanced Installer, thus it will trigger an alarm on install and uninstall, you can safely ignore this.

+## Installing from night builds

+The JAR's are built everynight, if you are invited by a team member to update them, you must first have the application originally installed with the installer, be it on Windows or Mac.
+Then you will find the correct package corresponding to your platform OS on http://ajaxplorer.info/downloads/ (tab "Nightly Builds"), download and unzip the content somewhere.

+* On Mac, you have to right click the "AjaXplorer" application icon and select "Display package content", then browse to Contents / Resources / Java.
+* On Windows, using windows Explorer, browse to the Abstrium > AjaXplorer-In-Sync program folder

+Now in both cases, backup the AjaXplorerSynchro.jar and AjaXplorerSynchro_lib folder, and replace them by the content of the zip.
+The new JAR will be named something like ajaxplorer-sync-X.Y.Z-SNAPSHOT.jar, rename it to AjaXplorerSynchro.jar.
+The folder should already have the right name.
+That's it.

 ## Configuring the client

 At first start, the client will open a dialog for creating a synchronization task.
 Fill in the form with the current values :